mouse-reeve/kyranides/03_book_1.md

 ## LETTER XXI. Φ.

-_{G} is an Herb, which is called {G},
-i. e.
-Rana, an evil Plant.
+_{G} is an Herb, which is called {G}, i.e. Rana, an evil Plant.
 The forms of it is as opium raninum: And it grows in Waters, being of a burning quality. {G} is a Bird; it is of the bigness of a Sparrow. {G}, a Seal or Sea-Calf,_